robinz-labs/digishow/examples/osc/PythonAI/README.txt

 2. Input the prompts from AI_prompt.txt into the AI tool, save the generated Python script as light_animation.py
 3. Run the generated Python script through command line:

-python3 light_animation.py
+python light_animation.py

 Note: To use OSC functionality in Python scripts, you typically need to install additional packages (such as python-osc):

-pip3 install python-osc
+pip install python-osc

 Please refer to the AI conversation for details